 - Sexual harassment

-As you can see, when it comes to hazards in the workplace, there is a lot that you may need to consider!
+As you can see, when determining what is a hazard in the workplace, there is a lot that you may need to consider!
 It’s important to note that although a hazard may be present, it might not present any risk.

 If you are dealing with substances which may be hazardous to health, it would be useful to get familiar with the globally standardised hazard symbols.